01mamba/Java/README.md

-Four Stages of Becoming a Programmer
+Misc:

-https://www.youtube.com/watch?v=VHAXJxcHA1k&list=PLXtTjtWmQhg1YRG0L0dIT5B22Utujaq20&index=83
+Four Stages of Becoming a Programmer: https://www.youtube.com/watch?v=VHAXJxcHA1k&list=PLXtTjtWmQhg1YRG0L0dIT5B22Utujaq20&index=83

 The Number One Skill You Need to Have to Become a Software Developer